 The first question for any rowing center project is, “Where is the rowing center located?”
-Floating docks manufactured for lakes, that have little variation in water levels, are much different from floating docks built for tidal waters, like bays and marshes, that see dramatic fluctuations in water levels.
-Sometimes, lakes see elevation changes in water because they are river-fed or have floodgates.
-The same applies to floating docks on a river that has a constant downstream force and vertical movements with the change in seasons and weather patterns.
+Floating docks manufactured for lakes that have little variation in water levels are much different from floating docks built for tidal waters, like bays and marshes, that see dramatic fluctuations in water levels.
+However, some lakes see elevation changes in water because they are river-fed or have floodgates.
+Rivers experience a constant downstream force and vertical movements with the change in seasons and weather patterns.
 These factors are calculated into the production of the docks — not only their long-term durability, but also their stability and integration.
 Integrating a floating dock into a rowing center includes many calculations, such as the size and location of the bulkheads, pilings (internal pilings guides or external piling guides), and gangways.

 Rowing centers and rowing docks are obviously used for rowing.
 The real question is, “How are they used?”
 How many crews, staff members, and others, will be using the floating docks?
 What are the ideal dimensions for the floating docks, finger docks, and gangways?
 Where are the boats stored and loaded?
 What is the configuration of the rowing center, floating docks, finger docks, gangways, etc.?
 Are the boats parallel or perpendicular to the main floating docks when they are boarded?